amanda-lopes/Halpha-SPLUS-Jelly/README.md

 3) Creates the Halpha+[NII] emission line maps applying a Three Filter Method (Vilella-Rojo et al. 2015) to each pixel of the image.
 Examples of Halpha+[NII] maps in folder "Halpha_nii_maps";

 4) The fluxes in the Halpha+[NII] maps are integrated within 90% radius, estimated at step 2.
-A second run is made, adding the G-band, in order to correct the Halpha+[NII] emission fluxes by extinction and [NII] applying Eq.
-(20) and (21) from Vilella-Rojo et al. (2015), respectively.
-Then, the Halpha fluxes are converted to star formation rates (SFR) using Kennicutt et al. (1998).
-Alternatively, it can be used the Kennicutt relation corrected for Chabrier (2003) IMF presented by Sobral et al. (2014).
+Then, the emission fluxes are converted to star formation rates (SFR) using Kennicutt et al. (1998).
+In order to correct by extinction and [NII], the final SFR is estimated following Eq.(19) from Kouroumpatzakis et al. (2021).

-Observations: The Halpha fluxes may be underestimate mainly due to the dust correction not being the most appropriate.
-More studies are being done in order to obtain more reliable corrections, in particular related to cases where the HII regiones are not spatially resolved.
+Observations: The SFR may be underestimate mainly due to the dust correction not being the most appropriate.
+More studies are being done in order to obtain more reliable corrections, in particular related to cases where the HII regions are not spatially resolved.